zurl/WeakScript/Readme.md

-WeakScirpt -- A JavaScript-like Interpreter
+# WeakScirpt -- A JavaScript-like Interpreter

+0.For visitors:

+This project is planning to be refactored.
+We will come back with new Specifications.
+like:
+* More clean code.
+* GC
+* Module

-1.Introduction:
+## 1.Introduction:

 This is a project contains WeakScirpt's Interpreter and its util
 (contains a TokenizerBuilder & a ParserGenerator )

-2.Specification:
+## 2.Specification:
 * `Weak-Type`
 * `Dynamic-Type`
 * `Interpreted`